Sample The Encounter with Woolly Aliens Worksheet

 By Colleen Messina

-1 Cheryl landed on a freezing planet where aliens were rampant.
-The strange looking creatures wore neon-colored, woolly outfits and had fluorescent tentacles on their heads.
-They walked noisily on huge, metallic feet with a knock-kneed gait and carried pointy weapons on their shoulders.
+2 When they got to the ski slope, the entire place looked like the set of a sci-fi movie.
+Cheryl felt as though she had landed on an alien planet.
+Strange-looking creatures dressed in neon-colored, woolly outfits ran rampant.
+Some had fluorescent tentacles on their heads.
+They were everywhere, moving noisily on huge, metallic feet with a knock-kneed gait and carrying pointy weapons on their shoulders.
 Why am I here?
 Cheryl thought.

-4 Cheryl hoisted poles and skis on her shoulder with one hand and grabbed her backpack with the other.
+5 Cheryl hoisted poles and skis on her shoulder with one hand and grabbed her backpack with the other.
 Her toes crunched tightly into her ski boots, and she discovered that the knock-kneed gait that looked so strange was the only way to walk.
-The day was perfectly clear, and the sky looked like peppermint blue frosting against the chocolate color of the ski lodge roof.
+The day was perfectly clear, and the blue sky overhead looked like a shiny, inverted bowl.

-5 "I'm glad we got here early," said John.
-John was an expert skier.
-He was muscular and lithe, and he easily skied down the steepest "double black diamond" slopes.
+6 "I'm glad we got here early," said John.
+John was muscular and lithe, and Cheryl was willing to bet that he easily skied down the steepest and most advanced double black diamond slopes.

-7 "Oh, fine," she mumbled, feeling a slight loss of composure as she watched the confident skiers skim effortlessly down the slopes and stop sharply in a spray of frozen ice crystals.
-She realized it was naïve to think that she might impress John.
-Her friends thought it was an ingenious plan for John to give Cheryl a ski lesson, but now she was not so sure.
-Sixteen was much too old to learn this sport; five-year-olds did better.
+8 "Oh, fine," she mumbled, feeling a slight loss of composure as she watched the confident skiers skim effortlessly down the slopes and stop sharply in a spray of ice crystals.
+She realized it had been naive to think that she might impress John.
+Her friends had thought it was an ingenious plan for Cheryl to get John to give her a skiing lesson, but now she was not so sure.
+She thought perhaps sixteen was much too old to learn this sport; the five-year-olds she saw on the bunny slope seemed to be doing better.
 Maybe she should pretend to have an asthma attack or something.
 It wouldn't be an admirable thing to do, but Cheryl felt like she needed to do whatever it took to get home again.
 Then John smiled at her, and her fickle heart changed again.
 She'd try!

 Paragraphs 9 to 19: